COMP2150-24s1/level-design-assessment-JaktarDegun/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

 Within the beginning of the first section.
 The player learns about how high and far their jump ability can take them.
 As demonstrated with their encounter with their first chomper.
 An encounter where they can see they can't cross the gap entirely and are able to dodge over the chomper.
 The player also learns about the two environmental hazards of the level just after they cross a checkpoint allowing practice to avoid them.
-By allowing the player to "learn by doing".
+By allowing the player to "learn by play".
 They can see the immediate consequences in their environmental interaction.
 Thus giving the player a sense of agency over their character.
 Further in the level.
 The Staff and Gun are eventually picked up allowing players more solutions and interactions with their environment such as melee attacks on chompers and destructible objects.
 Along with Ranged attacks shooting the introduced Spitter enemy and switches that open pathways.
 Lastly, moving platforms are introduced alot especially the end of the first section.
 Along with everything else, moving platforms especially are used more further in the level.
 So introducing many core elements of the level early gives the player what to expect later in the level.
 (192)

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?